atsjbadhe/aiq-power-plant/README.md

 In essence, the system conceptually takes raw data, processes it through a defined pipeline, stores it, and then allows business users to query and visualize this processed data to gain insights.
 It highlights the logical separation of concerns within the data flow

+Refer to  [Software Architecture Document](./wiki/Power-Plan-Visualization-‐-Architecture-Document) for more details.

 ### Logical Architecture

 ![Logical Architecture](./docs/img/aiq-HIghLevelView.jpg)